senzing-garage/knowledge-base/proposals/streamline/use-senzings-truth-set-data-windows.md

-# Use Senzing's Truth Set data
+# Use Senzing's Truth Set data  - Windows

 In this demonstration, the Senzing Truth Set data will be added to the ephemeral Senzing database inside the running Docker container.